|PA8W Amateur Radio||

 A Pseudo Doppler Radio Direction Finder does more or less the same thing; it uses a circular arrangement of (often 4) antennas which are activated one after the other in a very fast sequence, simulating one antenna element being swung around in a circle at very high speed.

-The antenna array is rotated electronically at around 500 revolutions per second, so a FM receiver connected to this electronically rotated antenna will produce four phase pulses per cycle, which can be heard as a 500Hz audio whining tone in the receivers audio.
+The antenna array is rotated electronically at around 500 revolutions per second, so a FM receiver connected to this electronically rotated antenna will produce four phase pulses per cycle, which will produce a 500Hz whining tone in the receivers audio.

-A microcontroller based radio direction finder can calculate the Angle Of Arrival comparing the phase jump pulses in the receivers audio.
+A microcontroller based radio direction finder can calculate the Angle Of Arrival by comparing the phase jump pulses in the receivers audio with the antenna commutation.

 We should realize that particularly a fixed (base) RDF accuracy will suffer from signal reflections from objects in its vicinity,